 To make your reservations, simply go to their Reservation page here and click on the date you’d like to make a booking.

-Then, you choose the time slot you want.
-Assuming you are ready to lock that table in now by booking and paying online, choose the button on the right column that says “Booking” for your time slot.
+Then, you choose the time slot and area you want to sit in, as well as how many people.
+In some sections you can even book for just two people.
+Assuming you are ready to lock that table in now by booking and paying online, choose the button on the right bottom corner that says “Further” for your time slot.

 2. Augustiner-Festhalle